Updated: May 18

 Kate had her final, so I was originally planning to get on a scooter and go get breakfast on my own, BUT surprisingly enough... one of my friends from a summer camp I did in Poland as a kid, happened to be in Barcelona too.
 We decided to go get breakfast together at The Citazen Cafe and then sat in the city center watching the locals and catching up on the past couple of years.

 After my friend left, I continued my solo exploring and decided to scooter across town to see the Sagrada Famillia, but once again.... tickets were SOLD OUT.
-But anywho, I enjoyed the outside of the building, got an ice-cream and took the time to appreciate I was in Europe doing nothing but traveling, eating and enjoying life.
+I enjoyed the outside of the building, got an ice-cream and took the time to appreciate I was in Europe doing nothing but traveling, eating and enjoying life.

 Barcelona was amazing and I can’t wait for the next time I visit.
 Hopefully by then the Sagrada Familia will be completed.